folio-org/okapi/doc/security.md

 and a system to manage them.
 Okapi does not really care if those are handled in a separate module, or as part of the authorization module.

+As far as Okapi sees the permissions, they are simple strings like "patron.read", or "patron.read.sensitive".
+Those strings have no meaning for Okapi, but we will have to develop some naming guidelines.
+On one hand, the modules should define their permissions on a very granular level, to allow fine-grained control.
+But on the other hand, the management of these should be kept simple.
+This can be done by having the permissions module expand user roles into grouped permissions, and those into fine-grained permissions.
+For example, a 'sysadmin' role might expand into a list that contains 'patron.admin', which again could expand into a list that contains 'patron.read', 'patron.update', and 'patron.create'.
+But all that should happen in the permissions module.

 The Okapi source tree contains a small module `okapi-auth` that does both parts, in a minimal dummy fashion, suitable for testing Okapi itself.
 It is not intended to be a real security module at all.
-In real life, both parts will be implemented in separate modules, possibly several.
+In real life, the authentication and authorization modules will likely be implemented as multiple separate modules.

 ## Simplified Overview